Page created on December 26, 2021. Last updated on February 20, 2022 at 15:04

 You’ll note that the margins of the thesis look quite odd, but according to the formal thesis requirements, the margins should be 2,5 cm for the right margin and 4 cm for the top, left, and bottom margins.
 This is for reasons related to the binding.

-As it has become custom for me to share my work and experiences at this university on this website, I’ve uploaded my thesis.
+As it has become custom for me to share my work and experiences at this university on this website, I’ve decided to share my thesis.
 I hope it may be of use in some way.

 I began work on my thesis in February of 5th year.
 I spent a few hours every Monday after class almost all of that spring semester doing only thesis work, and I’m really glad that I did.
 During that time I finished approximately 80% of the work.
 I stopped working on it as exam period closed in, but when I picked it up again in November of 6th year, it was already almost finished, and I could finish it during December without too much work.

 Most students don’t begin thesis work until 6th year has already begun.
-However, 6th year (rotational year) is already a lot of work, especially if you do practices abroad (as you’ll be expected to be at the hospital 7+ hours every day, in contrast to in Hungary, where you might only stay a few hours).
+However, 6th year (rotational year) is already a lot of work, especially if you do practices abroad (as you’ll be expected to be at the hospital 7+ hours every day and travel back and forth).
 I recommend everyone to begin thesis work before 6th year begins, especially if you’ll have rotational year practices abroad.

 If you’re a researcher looking to use my work for any scientific research, please keep in mind that this is the work of a simple medical student.